jefffhaynes/BinarySerializer/README.md

 ### SerializeWhenAttribute ###

 The SerializeWhen attribute can be used to conditionally serialize or deserialize a field based on bound predicate.
-Multiple SerializeWhen attributes will be OR'd together.
+Multiple SerializeWhen attributes will be or'd together.

     [SerializeWhen("ControllerHardwareVersion", HardwareVersion.XBeeSeries1)]
     [SerializeWhen("ControllerHardwareVersion", HardwareVersion.XBeeProSeries1)]